-Chrissy Bistline-Bonilla holds a B.A. in Spanish from Temple University (2011).
+Chrissy Bistline-Bonilla holds a B.A. in Spanish from Temple University (2011) and an M.S. in Spanish Linguistics from Georgetown University (2016).
 During her time at Temple, Chrissy spent a semester at the Universidad de Oviedo in Northern Spain.
-She also has spent time in Argentina and Mexico.
-Prior to coming to Georgetown, Chrissy lived and worked in New York City for three years.
-Her areas of interest currently include bilingualism, second language acquisition and sociolinguistics.
-In her free time, she enjoys traveling, trying new restaurants, spending time with friends and family and playing with her dog.
+She has also spent time in Argentina and Mexico, the latter being her husband’s country of origin.
+Prior to attending Georgetown, Chrissy lived and worked in New York City for three years.
+She is currently pursuing her Ph.D. in Spanish Linguistics, and her areas of interest include second language acquisition, computer-assisted language learning (CALL), depth of processing, and heritage language learners.
+In her free time, she enjoys traveling, trying new restaurants, and taking pictures, but most of all, spending time with her husband, son, and dogs.

 Yoel Castillo Botello received a B.A. in Spanish with minors in French and Latin American Studies from the University of Louisville, Kentucky, in 2010.
 His interests primarily deal with gender relations and cultural anxiety in Peninsular literary and artistic phenomena.
 During his undergraduate studies, Yoel conducted research on various subjects, such as bilingualism and gender performance in the muwashshah poetic tradition of al-Andalus, ekphrasis aesthetics and feminism in the Spanish avant-garde, and the sexual politics of flamenco arts.
 At Georgetown, Yoel is a doctoral student in Spanish Literature and Cultural Studies and his avenues of interest continue to expand through more in-depth exposure to performance studies, bilingual and transatlantic narratives, comparative literature, critical theory, and ethnography.
 He is a native of Manzanillo, Cuba; and has also lived in Spain, where he studied translation, literature, and music at the Universidad de Granada (2009).
 Yoel enjoys dancing, independent cinema, and good coffee.
 His newest passion is the Portuguese language.

-Ines Corujo Martin is a Ph.D. student in the Literature and Cultural Studies Program.
-Her research interests include gender studies, transatlantic studies, and 19th-21st century Spanish literature and culture.
-In particular, her dissertation project examines, from a transnational perspective, the representation of gender and modernity in Spain and post-colonial Latin America through the lens of fashion and material culture.
-Inés holds several degrees from the Universidad Complutense de Madrid including: B.A. in Hispanic Philology (2009), M.A. in Teaching Spanish Language and Culture (2010), and M.A. in Modern and Contemporary Spanish Literature (2011).
+Inés Corujo Martín is a Ph.D. student in the Literature and Cultural Studies Program.
+Her research interests include 18th-21st century Spanish literature and culture, as well as gender, transatlantic, and visual studies.
+In particular, her dissertation project examines, from a transnational perspective, the representation of gender and modernity in Spain and postcolonial Latin America through the lens of fashion and material culture.
+Inés holds several degrees from the Universidad Complutense de Madrid including: B.A. in Hispanic Philology (2009), M.A. in Teaching Spanish Language and Literature (2010), and M.A. in Modern and Contemporary Spanish Literature (2011).
 While at the Universidad Complutense, she studied abroad at the Ludwig Maximilian University of Munich and at Lomonosov Moscow State University.
-Her interest in teaching Spanish led her to pursue a master’s degree in Teaching Spanish as a Foreign Language with a concentration in applied linguistics from the Instituto Cervantes-UIMP (2012).
+Her interest in teaching Spanish led her to pursue a master’s degree in Applied Linguistics to the Teaching of Spanish as a Foreign Language from the Instituto Cervantes-Universidad Internacional Menéndez Pelayo (2012).
 Prior to attending Georgetown University, Inés taught at public high schools in Madrid and, in 2011, received a Fulbright scholarship to teach Spanish at the University of St. Thomas, MN.
 In her free time, she enjoys reading, traveling, and spending time with family and friends.

 Antonio Diaz Oliva